josephcslater/MechanicalVibrationLab/_sources/index.rst.txt

 The following provides instructions for the collection of acceleration data from the cantilever beams in the vibration lab (RC 139) upon excitation from an impulse hammer.

-using National Instruments data acquisition tools and the detailed explanation of using the open-source experimental modal analysis software known as "OpenModal" which has data analyzing capability along with visualization and animation to reveal information about the dynamics of the structure.

 .. toctree::
    :maxdepth: 1